It seems you are offline. Please check your connection and try again.

 ✗ WhatsApp ✗ Telegram ✗ Gmail ✗ Google ✗ PayPal

-These platforms keep a record of every line that has touched their service.
+These platforms keep a record of every number that has touched their service.
 Shared Danish phone numbers have likely been seen hundreds of times, so the code often never arrives or the account gets flagged on day one.
 The same goes for receiving any sensitive information this way.

 The 2-of-3 rule of thumb